A Christmas Story Christmas

 A Christmas Story Christmas is a 2022 American Christmas comedy film directed by Clay Kaytis from a script by Nick Schenk.
-It is a sequel to the 1983 film A Christmas Story.
+It is a continuity sequel to the 1983 film A Christmas Story, My Summer Story ignoring A Christmas Story 2.
 Peter Billingsley reprises his role as Ralphie Parker alongside Ian Petrella, Scott Schwartz, R. D. Robb, and Zack Ward.
-Additionally Erinn Hayes, River Drosche, and Julianna Layne play Ralphie's wife and kids, with Julie Hagerty acting in the role of Mrs. Parker.
+Additionally Erinn Hayes, River Drosche, and Julianna Layne play Ralphie's wife and children, with Julie Hagerty in the role of Mrs. Parker.
+The film follows Ralphie Parker, now an adult and a struggling novelist, who returns to his childhood home in Hohman, Indiana in 1973 following the death of his father, the Old Man, to deliver a magical Christmas for his own family.
 Principal photography began in late February 2022 in Hungary and Bulgaria.
-A Christmas Story Christmas was released in the United States on November 17, 2022, on HBO Max.
+A Christmas Story Christmas was released in the United States on November 17, 2022, by Warner Bros.
+Pictures on HBO Max.
 The film received generally positive reviews from critics.